rosenrot00/esphome_modbus_bridge/README.md

 # ESPHome Modbus TCP to RTU Bridge

-This ESPHome component implements a Modbus TCP to Modbus RTU bridge that acts as a Modbus RTU master over UART.
+This ESPHome component implements a transparent Modbus TCP to Modbus RTU bridge that acts as a Modbus RTU master over UART.
 It allows multiple Modbus TCP clients to communicate with Modbus RTU slaves via RS485 or other UART-compatible hardware.

 ## Protocol Overview